In Focus: Work From Home is Far From Over

 I read where a person in charge of securing business deals for a small biotech company went from spending three days to close a business deal or partnership deal down to five or six hours to close deals via Zoom.
 Gone are the two flights to the destination and back, gone are the hotel stays, gone are the expensed dinners.
 Now it's just him, his counterpart from the other company on a Zoom call with no distractions, talking to see if a deal makes sense and then doing the deal.

 This new way of doing business equates to thousands of dollars saved for this small biotech firm.
 For an S&P 500 company that's millions of dollars a year being moved from the cost of revenue line down to the operating profits line on an income statement, and that's a big win for investors.

-Also, for the part of the person in charge of business deals for the biotech firm.
-Going from three days to close a deal down to five or six hours, gives him an additional two days to work on securing more deals.
+Also, for the person in charge of business deals for the biotech firm, going from three days to close a deal down to five or six hours gives him an additional two days to work on securing more deals.

 Don't Be a YoYo

 The markets and certain stocks have yo-yo’d off of news regarding a COVID-19 vaccine.
 Investors believe that once the vaccine is here, approved, and deemed safe and efficient people will ditch their couches and Netflix binge sessions for late nights out with friends and family.
 I share the belief that certain companies are going to explode with business when we beat COVID-19, but I’m not writing off Zoom, Slack, and other work-from-home and learn-from-home stocks, and neither should you.
 I'm not saying that everyone will permanently work from home forever, but I do see it being an option in many work places going forward, and an option many employees will exercise.